Hydra-Chain/node/doc/build-osx.md

 **Note**: You only need Berkeley DB if the wallet is enabled (see [*Disable-wallet mode*](/doc/build-osx.md#disable-wallet-mode)).

-Build LT
+Build HYDRA
 ------------------------

-1. Clone the LT source code and cd into `LT`
+1. Clone the HYDRA source code and cd into `HYDRA`

-        git clone --recursive https://github.com/LockTrip/Blockchain.git LT
+        git clone --recursive https://github.com/LockTrip/Blockchain.git HYDRA
-        cd LT
+        cd HYDRA
         git submodule update --init --recursive

-2. Build LT:
+2. Build HYDRA:

-    Configure and build the headless LT binaries as well as the GUI (if Qt is found).
+    Configure and build the headless HYDRA binaries as well as the GUI (if Qt is found).

     You can disable the GUI build by passing `--without-gui` to configure.